DevExpress/devextreme-documentation/concepts/Common/Integration Guides/60 Manage Amazon S3 Storage with DevExtreme Components/50 FileManager.md

-The `FileManager` component expects the data source to have the structure of a traditional file system.
-We can use the `CustomFileSystemProvider` object to imitate such a file system with S3 data.
+The DevExtreme FileManager component expects the data source to have a traditional file system structure.
+We can use the `CustomFileSystemProvider` object to simulate such a file system with S3 data.

     const provider = new DevExpress.fileManagement.CustomFileSystemProvider({
       getItems,